vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/production-ready-helm.md

   runAsUser: 1001
 ```

-With these changes, the chart will work as non-root in platforms like GKE, Minikube or Openshift.
+With these changes, the chart will work as non-root in platforms like GKE, Minikube or OpenShift.

 ## Do not persist the configuration